 Ford Flex Review

-The 2014 Ford Flex ranks 9 out of 21 Affordable Midsize SUVs.
+The 2015 Ford Flex ranks 8 out of 13 Affordable Large SUVs.
 This ranking is based on our analysis of published reviews and test drives of the Ford Flex, as well as reliability and safety data.

 Other SUVs to Consider

-The 2014 Ford Flex seats up to seven and comes standard with front-wheel drive.
-A 3.5-liter V6 engine is standard, while all-wheel drive and a turbocharged 3.5-liter V6 engine are optional.
-A six-speed automatic transmission comes with both engines.
-The Flex comes in three trims: SE, SEL and Limited.
-The Flex was refreshed for 2013, but is otherwise largely unchanged since 2009.
-As a result, this overview uses applicable research and reviews from the 2009 to 2014 model years.
+The 2015 Ford Flex seats up to seven and comes standard with a 3.5-liter V6 engine, while a twin-turbocharged 3.5-liter V6 is available.
+A six-speed automatic transmission is standard with either engine.
+Front-wheel drive is standard, while all-wheel drive is available with the base engine and standard with the twin-turbo V6.
+The Flex is offered in three trims: SE, SEL and Limited.
+The Flex was refreshed for the 2013 model year, but has not been redesigned since it was introduced for the 2009 model year.
+Since it sees no major changes for 2015, this overview uses applicable research and reviews from the 2009 to 2015 model years.